argilla-io/biome-text/README.md

 ### Pip

 The recommended way of installing the library is using pip.
-You can install everything required for library:
+You can install everything required for the library:

 ```shell
 pip install biome-text
 ```